Make the most of hot summer nights and bistro lights as you dine under the stars at these Toronto patios.

 From people-watching from a local perch in Kensington Market to shared plates on rooftop patios around King West’s Fashion District, there’s a place for everyone.
 Toronto is just that dense with options over here and to some, patio-hopping is a sport of its own.
 Where will you be playing this evening?

-1. Venice Beach Bar
+1. Bar Vendetta

 2. The Shameful Tiki Room